 Have you ever lied to your person because you want to protect them?
 Have you ever thought that what they might not know might not hurt them?
 Have you ever purposely not disclosed something because you are scared of the emotional drama that might follow?

-There are two reasons why lying by omission is a thing.
+There are two reasons why lying by omission is a thing that can hurt healthy relationships.

 - The other issue is that if you are ever caught in one of your lies, your partner will lose trust in you and going forward might be suspicious of everything you tell them.
 How much would that suck?